The Full Story

 About Me

-I am a Survivor and a Neurodivergent Provider and I believe in 'the work'.
+I am a Neurodivergent Therapist and I believe in 'the work'.
 I believe in the healing that comes from doing 'the work'.
 I believe in Recovery.
 I also believe that your work looks different from my work and the work that Harry or Sally from down the street, did or are doing.
 There is no cookie-cutter approach to therapy and no one-size, fits all.
-I have been helping people for 30 years.
+One therapy is not better than another - it is the therapist, not the therapy that will ultimately help you.
+I know - I have been helping people for 30 years.

-I am easy to talk to, casual and often use humor in my approach.
+I am easy to talk to, non-judgmental, casual, creative and often use humor in my approach.
 I use a lot of metaphors and visual images.
 I am understanding.
 I will hold space for you.
+I get that you may need to fidget, do something with your hands, or occasionally get up and move around while we are talking; and if that's the case - I encourage it.

 I am a life-long learner and am usually doing additional training so that I can offer more options to my clients.
 Right now, I am finishing training so that I can offer Clinical or Eriksonian Hypnosis.
 It is especially helpful for people who have anxiety.
 If you are specifically interested in this, ask me more about it - it will be coming soon!